At least 10,000 join protest march against Irish water charge

 With families worried about water bills running into hundreds of euros, the government last month reduced the levels it plans to charge consumers and promised to keep the low rates until 2019 in a bid to defuse the opposition.

-However, the protests have continued in a country which hitherto, unlike Greece, had offered little resistance to the programme of painful spending cuts and tax hikes.
+However, the protests have continued in a country which hitherto, unlike Greece, had offered little resistance to the program of painful spending cuts and tax hikes.

 The protests have undermined plans to cut income tax from next month that the government hoped would boost its 2016 re-election hopes.